pologood/money-validation/README.md

 *Money Validation* is a collection of [Bean Validation](http://beanvalidation.org/) constraint validators that add support for [Java Money](https://github.com/JavaMoney/jsr354-api) data types.

+- **Status**: This project is **deprecated** in favor of [Hibernate Validator](https://github.com/hibernate/hibernate-validator/pull/534) to which we contributed any relevant parts regarding money validation.

 ## Features

 - enables you to validate monetary amounts